SudirKrishnaaRS/Frontend-Repo/README.md

 - DOM
 - Promises
 - Map, Filter and Reduce
-- Polyfills for Map, Filter
+- Polyfills for Map, Filter and Reduce

 ## React Concepts with Examples